akshzyx/create-service-accounts/README.md

 ### Creating the service accounts

 - Open POWERSHELL from windows Accounts folder

+>click on the "This PC > New Volume (F) > create-service-accounts > accounts" something like this at the top then type "POWERSHELL" there and press enter

 - Copy Paste this command
    - Windows users